The main difference between cuddle and snuggle is that while cuddling is a warm and platonic show of affection, snuggle has romantic undertones.

 Cuddle and Snuggle

-Cuddle and snuggle both allude to showing friendship, love, warmth through squeezing, lying close, or holding each other.
+Cuddle and snuggle both allude to showing friendship, love, and warmth through squeezing, lying close, or holding each other.
 Albeit these two words have similar significations, there are particular undertones between them.

 Cuddle doesn’t have explicit romantic or sexual implications; hence, it very well can be shared with any loved ones.
 Conversely, snuggle hints at romantic intimacy; hence, it is basically used to allude to an embrace between sweethearts.